-We have audited Northwestern Oklahoma State University's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have direct and material effect on each of the University's major federal programs for the year ended June 30, 2019.
-The University's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Northwestern Oklahoma State University's (the "University"), a department of the Regional University System of Oklahoma ("RUSO"), which is a component unit of the state of Oklahoma, compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the University's major federal programs for the year ended June 30, 2021.
+The University's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.